Home › Tax Filing › How To Deduct Stock Losses From Your Taxes

 Self-employed individuals can use tax write-offs to lower taxes.
 These itemized deductions should be reported on Schedule C.

+How long should you keep tax returns?
 American taxpayers need to keep tax records for at least three years.
-This may change depending on which state you live and the type of business you run.
+This may change depending on which state you live in.

 Deductions For Tax Savings